 Presentation

-Prof. Mantovani's lectures present Roman law as a technique of thought, a tool for governing social relations, and also as an expression of Roman society, whose cultural imprint the law preserves.
+Prof. Mantovani's lecturespresent Roman law as a technique of thought, a tool for governing social relations, and also as an expression of Roman society, whose cultural imprint the law preserves.
 His method is to invite the public to read the documents in order to rediscover the world of ancient Rome.
 His lectures are divided into several thematic areas : the literary dimension of the works of Roman jurists ; the persistence of classical Roman law as the " hidden structure " of judicial practice and teaching in Late Antiquity ; the historiography of legal culture, i.e. ancient and modern ideas about the legal past ; and the conceptual lexicon of law, its values and techniques.
-Considering the influence of Roman law in Europe from the 11th century onwards century in Europe, understanding this rich interpretive heritage means reappropriating a fundamental element of the European legal tradition and practicing, also for our time, a technique for the reasoned resolution of conflicts.
+Considering the influence of Roman law in Europe from the eleventh century onwards century in Europe, understanding this rich interpretative heritage means reappropriating a fundamental element of the European legal tradition, and practising, also for our time, a technique of reasoned conflict resolution.

 Since 2016, he has also been in charge of the Late Antique institutional history lecture at the Università della Svizzera Italiana (Lugano).
 Since 2017, he has co-organized a workshop on the sources of Roman law at the École française de Rome.